fatmamohamed6/fatmamohamed6/README.md

 I’m **Fatma**, a passionate tech lover who enjoys creating things that are both beautiful and meaningful.
 I work in two worlds that I truly love:

-.📊 Data Analysis — where I turn raw data into meaningful insights.
+📊 **Data Analysis** — where I turn raw data into meaningful insights. <br>
-.🐍 Python & SQL — for cleaning, analyzing, and exploring data.
+🐍 **Python & SQL** — for cleaning, analyzing, and exploring data. <br>
-.📈 Power BI & Excel — for creating clear dashboards and visual reports.
+📈 **Power BI & Excel** — for creating clear dashboards and visual reports.

-🌸 I'm the kind of person who:
+🌸 **I'm the kind of person who:** <br>
-.🔎 Enjoys exploring data and finding meaningful patterns.
+🔎 Enjoys exploring data and finding meaningful patterns. <br>
-.📊 Turns raw data into clear and useful insights.
+📊 Turns raw data into clear and useful insights. <br>
-.🧹 Pays attention to data cleaning and accuracy.
+🧹 Pays attention to data cleaning and accuracy. <br>
-.💡 Loves learning new tools and improving analytical skills.
+💡 Loves learning new tools and improving analytical skills. <br>
-.📈 Builds dashboards that make data easier to understand.
+📈 Builds dashboards that make data easier to understand. <br>
-.🧠 Enjoys solving problems through data-driven thinking
+🧠 Enjoys solving problems through data-driven thinking.

+### 📊 Data Analysis: Where Logic Meets Curiosity 🔎

+• I enjoy exploring datasets and discovering meaningful patterns 🔎. <br>
+• I clean and prepare data to make it analysis-ready 🧹. <br>
+• I use SQL to query and explore data 🗄️. <br>
+• I use Python, Pandas, and NumPy for data analysis 🐍. <br>
+• I create dashboards and visualizations using Power BI 📊. <br>
+• I enjoy turning complex data into simple insights 💡.

 </br>